choonkeat/2c2p/README.md

 Development conversations with AI assistants are automatically logged in the `logs` directory.
 To append the current conversation to today's log:

 ```
-Please append our conversation to logs/YYYY-MM-DD.md
+Please append our raw conversation to logs/YYYY-MM-DD.md
 ```

 This helps maintain a record of design decisions and implementation details.